CtrlK

 Conciseness

-The skill is reasonably well-organized but includes some redundancy—the sub-skills list largely duplicates the quick reference table, and the subagents section repeats information from orchestration logic.
-The industry detection signals and quality gates are efficient, but overall the document could be tightened by ~20-30%.
+The skill is fairly well-organized but includes redundancy—the sub-skills list at the bottom largely duplicates the Quick Reference table, and the community footer section with its detailed 'when to show' and 'when to skip' lists is verbose.
+The industry detection section and quality gates are efficient, but overall there's room to tighten.

 2 / 3